Hank Marvin: Solo career

 In 1977, Marvin played lead guitar on Roger Daltrey's third solo album, One of the Boys, on the tracks Parade and Leon.
-He co-wrote Olivia Newton-John's 1977 hit 'Sam' with John Farrar and Don Black, and produced albums for the British showman Des O'Connor.
+He co-wrote Olivia Newton-John's 1977 hit "Sam" with John Farrar and Don Black.

 In 1988, Marvin collaborated with French keyboardist and composer Jean Michel Jarre on the track "London Kid", on Jarre's Revolutions album and was a guest in Jarre's Destination Docklands concert at London's Royal Victoria Dock.
 Jarre said the Shadows' success had influenced him and led to his decision to devote his career to instrumental music.

-Marvin appeared with Leslie Nielsen in an advert for Red Rock Cider, which was done as a parody of Nielsen's Police Squad! films.
-In a bar scene, Nielsen calls out, "Hey, you over there, in the shadows!", after which Marvin steps forward.
-When Nielsen asks Marvin to "accompany" him (police talk for taking someone down to the station), Marvin literally accompanies him, on the guitar, as Nielsen sings the product's jingle.

 In 1992, Duane Eddy guested on Marvin's album Into the Light on the track "Pipeline".

-His 2002 solo tour of the United Kingdom was billed as the Guitar Player Tour (The Final Tour).
-Marvin and the Shadows reformed for a 2004 Final Tour, and a 2005 European tour was also undertaken.
-Cliff Richard and the Shadows performed the final tour dates in 2009 and 2010.

 Marvin dueted twice with French guitarist Jean-Pierre Danel – on his 2007 and 2010 albums, both top-ten hits and certified gold.
-Their two singles hit the iTunes charts in France, Norway, Finland and Germany, and later (when released as an EP from Danel's compilation The Hit List) in Ireland, United Kingdom, Poland, United States, South Africa and Thailand.
 Marvin also participated on one of his DVDs and wrote the foreword for Danel's book about the Fender Stratocaster.

-While Welch and Bennett became the Officers of the Order of the British Empire (OBE) in the 2004 Queen's Birthday Honours List for services to music, Marvin declined for "personal reasons".